perfectsense/brightspot-js-utils/README.md

 ## debounce

-`bsp_utils.debounce(Number interval, Function debouncedFunction)`
+`bsp_utils.debounce(Number wait, Function debouncedFunction, Boolean immediate)`

-Debounces the given `debouncedFunction` so that it postpones the execution of the code for the given `interval` (in milliseconds).
+Debounces the given `debouncedFunction` so that it postpones the execution of the code for the given `wait` (in milliseconds).
 If `immediate` is truthy, the function is executed at the beginning of the debounce.
 An example usage of debouncing is, in a lazy-loaded UI, often you want to prevent double-clicks on a "load more" button from firing 2 requests to the server.